Twelve Healthy Snacks For Those Days When You Are On The Go

-Choosing healthy snacks is not always easy when you are constantly on the go.
-That typically means that when we’re hit with the mid-day munchies, we head to the nearest vending machine for a quick snack that’s overloaded with fat, sugar, and salt.
+Choosing healthy snacks is not always easy when you are on the go.
+That typically means that when you’re hit with the mid-day munchies, you head to the nearest vending machine for a quick snack that’s overloaded with fat, sugar, and salt.
+This was a way of life for my family at one time.

-It doesn’t have to be that way.
-With careful planning and a little bit of meal prepping, you can help ensure that you and your family maintain a well-balanced diet.
+But it doesn’t have to be that way for you.
+With careful planning and a little bit of meal prepping, you can help ensure that you and your loved ones have healthy snacks on hand at all times.

-I like to package my family’s snacks in the little snack-sized Ziploc bags so that they can be easily grabbed and tossed into a lunch or tote bag for the day.
+When you’re a busy mom, you want healthy snacks that are portable and easy to package.
+I like to package my family’s snacks in these reusuable food storage bags so that they can be easily grabbed and tossed into a lunch or tote bag for the day.
+These handy Prep and Go snack containers are another great portable option for storing your family’s snacks.

-Here are some of my family’s favorite snacks that are healthy and also easy to grab when on the go.
-Best of all, many of these items can be stored in your desk drawer, in your purse, or in your car.
+Here is a list of some of my family’s favorite snacks that are healthy and also easy to grab when on the go.
+Some of these items can be stored in your desk drawer, in your purse or diaper bag, and in your car.

 Full of phytonutrients and antioxidants, grapes are a good choice when it comes to healthy snacks.